Developing Character Strengths: A Vital Goal of Education – Part 1

 - Transcendence: Appreciation of Beauty and Excellence, Gratitude, Hope, Humor, Religiousness and Spirituality

-Getting Started: Understanding our own Character Strengths
+Getting Started: Understanding Your Character Strengths

 - Appreciation of beauty and excellence – You notice and appreciate beauty, excellence, and/or skilled performance in all domains of life, from nature to art to mathematics to science to everyday experience.